Individuals and Families

 - Review the establishment’s safety measures before you go.
 Check their website or social media channels for information about the precautions they are taking.
 Consider reaching out and asking them how they are keeping people six feet apart, sanitizing their facility, or monitoring their worker’s health and safety.
 Learn more about what is required of businesses.

 Virtual gatherings are the safest way to stay in touch with loved ones.
 Remember to physically distance from anyone who does not live with you.
-Current orders prohibit indoor gatherings with people you don't live with.
-Outdoor gatherings are limited to 10 people or fewer, with physical distancing.
+See the current orders for the latest on gathering requirements.

 - Ask yourself, “Will we all realistically be able to stay 6 feet apart during this activity?”
 If the answer is no, then do not host or attend the event or figure out an alternative that will ensure physical distancing.